xumi1993/seispy-doc.post/source/usage/rf-sta.md

 ## Initialize a project instance
 **To further understand the procedure of the command `prf`, we recommend calculating PRFs with writing a Python script as following steps.**

-First, let’s init a `rf`instance.
+First, let’s initialize a `RF`instance.
 In this instance, we can set parameters, match earthquakes from catalog and calculate PRFs.

 ```Python
 from seispy.rf import RF